Meditation Practices based on Brain science.

 You should find that your sense of your body has changed and that your mood will have improved, too.

-The hypothesis I use to explain this is that the imagination selectively activates the Caudate Nucleus, a structure that integrates your emotional state with your body’s arousal level, and that works a bit differently on the two sides of your body.
+My hypothesis to explain this is that this imagination selectively activates the Caudate Nucleus, a structure that integrates your emotional state with your body’s arousal level, and that works a bit differently on the two sides of your body.
 It can be quite pleasant for some people.
 This is a newer addition to these techniques, and your e-mail comments will be appreciated.

 Nakamichi, Masayuki “A Child-Holding Thought Experiment: Students Prefer to Imagine Holding an Infant on The Left Side of the Body.”
 Perceptual and Motor Skills 1995, 80, 687-690